nickyiliwang0000/h/css/advanced-layouts.md

 ### Mixing pixels with percentages

-Now that we understand how to limit the sizing and see the benefits of using percentages with our elements, what if we want to put some space between our elements.
+Now that we understand how to limit the sizing and see the benefits of using percentages with our elements, what if we want to put some space between our elements?

 Open up <a href="https://hychalknotes.s3.amazonaws.com/calcLayout.html" class="exercise" download>calcLayout.html</a> to follow along.